bitquery/streaming-data-platform-docs/docs/usecases/discord-bot.md

 ### Step 4: Adding Bot Token and API Key

-Retrieve your Discord bot token and Bitquery API key.
+Retrieve your Discord bot token and Bitquery OAuth token.
 Replace the placeholders in the following code with your actual tokens:

 ```
 const CLIENT_TOKEN = "<YOUR_DISCORD_BOT_TOKEN>";
-const API_KEY = "<YOUR_BITQUERY_API_KEY>";

 ```